 Eating disorders present unique clinical challenges and are often difficult to manage in the home.
 While the presentation of eating disorders can vary, a common thread is often an issue with body image.

-Wilderness adventure therapy can be an effective treatment option for eating disorders with proper planning and supervision of eating habits to address and mitigate health concerns.
-A research journal article (focusing on women) describes the wilderness treatment process as an opportunity to reconnect with one’s physical body.
+Adventure therapy can be an effective treatment option for eating disorders with proper planning and supervision of eating habits to address and mitigate health concerns.
+A research journal article (focusing on women) describes the nature-based treatment process as an opportunity to reconnect with one’s physical body.

 Traumatic Brain Injuries (TBIs)